mohit12141/springboot-blog-rest-api/README.md

 ## Features

-Post Management: Enable users to create, view, update, and delete blog posts.
+- Post Management: Enable users to create, view, update, and delete blog posts.
-Comment System: Allow users to comment on posts and interact with other users.
+- Comment System: Allow users to comment on posts.

 ## Technologies Used
 - Spring Boot